 Finance majors from Drury have pursued careers with a variety of companies.
 Recent graduates have accepted positions with organizations such as Leggett and Platte, O’Reilly Automotive, PWC, BKD, Cerner Corporation, State Street, Edward Jones, and The Federal Reserve.

-Students pursuing the bachelor of business administration degree (BBA) with a major in finance are required to complete the following course requirements:
+Students pursuing the bachelor of business administration degree (BBA) with a major in accounting are required to complete the following course requirements:

 |BBA Tool Courses||